annmarieb1/git-guide/README.md

 ```
 - NOTE: `git rebase master topic` is a short-hand of `git checkout topic` followed by `git rebase master`.
 When `rebase` exits, topic will remain the checked-out branch. (from git-scm.com)

-For more information about rewriting history, see [rewriting history].
+For more information about rewriting history, see [rewriting history](#rewriting-history).

 TODO: a cool diagram drawn by some rly cool ppl